polent/b/content/blog/MCPServerInDesignSystemWorkflows/MCPServerInDesignSystemWorkflows.md

 ## From Design to Code with MCP Servers

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) defines a standard way for local or remote tools to talk to models and IDEs.
-It lets you access external services or APIs directly inside your editor — without complex system setup or locked-in toolchains.
+It lets you access external services or APIs directly inside your editor, without complex system setup or locked-in toolchains.
 MCP servers connect tools like Atlassian, Figma, or Storybook to your AI model and make workflows faster, consistent, and traceable.

 Below is an example `mcp.json` configuration that we use across our Design System setup: